Xilinx/Vitis_Libraries/vision/docs/src/gaussiandifference-bm.rst

    cd L3/example/gaussiandifference

-* **Build kernel(Step 2)**
+* **Build Kernel (Step 2)**

 Run the following make command to build your XCLBIN and host binary targeting a specific device.
-Please be noticed that this process will take a long time, maybe couple of hours.
+Be aware that this process can take up to a couple of hours.

 .. code-block:: bash